-Our goodwill impairment analysis performed in 2023 and 2022 utilized a qualitative assessment and did not result in any impairment indicators, nor did our analysis reflect our reporting unit at risk.
-Subsequent to July 1, 2023, no event has occurred indicating that it is more likely than not that our fair value is less than the carrying value of our net assets.
+Our goodwill impairment analysis performed in 2024 and 2023 utilized a qualitative assessment and did not result in any impairment indicators, nor did our analysis reflect our reporting unit at risk.
+Subsequent to July 1, 2024, no event has occurred indicating that it is more likely than not that our fair value is less than the carrying value of our net assets.

 We assess our long-lived assets for impairment whenever events or changes in circumstances indicate that an asset's carrying amount may not be recoverable.
 An impairment is indicated if the carrying amount of a long-lived asset exceeds the sum of the undiscounted future cash flows expected to result from the use and eventual disposition of the asset.
 If an impairment is indicated, we record an impairment loss equal to the difference between the carrying value and the fair value of the long-lived asset.
-We determined that there were no material asset impairments in 2023, 2022 or 2021.
+We determined that there were no material asset impairments in 2024, 2023 or 2022.

 Securitized Intangible Asset - On November 18, 2022, KGSS-I acquired the Securitized Utility Tariff Property from Kansas Gas Service for \$ 327.4 million.
 The Securitized Utility Tariff Property is classified as a securitized intangible asset on our consolidated balance sheets.
 This securitized intangible asset will be amortized over 10 years, the estimated period needed to collect the required amounts from Kansas Gas Service's customers to service the Securitized Utility Tariff Bonds.
 The amortization expense related to the securitized intangible asset will be included in depreciation and amortization expense in our consolidated statements of income.
-For the years ended December 31, 2023 and 2022, we recorded \$ 30.2 million and \$ 3.5 million, respectively, of amortization expense related to the securitized intangible asset.
+For the years ended December 31, 2024 and 2023, we recorded \$ 27.7 million and \$ 30.2 million, respectively, of amortization expense related to the securitized intangible asset.
 At the end of its life, this securitized intangible asset will have no residual value.
-See Note 5 for additional information about the Securitized Utility Tariff Bonds and Notes 3 and 7 for additional information about the securitization transactions.
+See Note 5 for additional information about the Securitized Utility Tariff Bonds.